pschool-in/curriculum/content/science/food-5.md

 ### Agriculture
 60% of land in our country is used for agriculture.
 For agriculture, there are two main seasons in our country.
 The season from june to october is called the kharif season.
 The season from october to march is rabi season.
-In the kharif seasoon, the crop are watered by rain.
+In the kharif seasoon, the crops are watered by rain.
 In rabi season, rainwater that has soaked into the soil, the retreating monsoons and dew are the sources of water for the crops.

-### Methods of irrigation
+### Methods of Irrigation
 Water from rivers, lakes and wells is used for irrigation in addition to rainwater.
 Drip irrigation and sprinkle irrigation are two of these modern methods.
-The drip irrigation method makes use of pipes with holes and deliver water directly to the roots of plants.
+The drip irrigation method makes use of pipes with holes and delivers water directly to the roots of plants.
 Sprinkle irrigation makes use of sprinklers of different sizes that spray water directly on plants.

 ### Fertilizers and Pesticides